o2ba/thesis/sections/3_methodology.typ

 This study uses a two-stage empirical design to test (H1) whether businesses in Germany systematically use legal mechanisms to suppress negative reviews at a disproportionate scale and (H2) whether removal requests achieve reliably high success rates.
 The analysis combines aggregate platform-level data with granular complaint-level data to assess both the volume and effectiveness of suppressive reputation management.

 Stage 1 examines removal volumes using transparency disclosures from the Digital Services Act (DSA) Transparency Database @noauthor_dsa_2025.
 Under Article 17 of the DSA @european_comission_regulation_2022, Very Large Online Platforms report moderation decisions by source, legal basis, and territorial scope.
 This allows isolation of Germany-specific removals based on defamation and personality-rights claims (Article 16 legal complaints) from voluntary removals under platform policy.
-The study covers June 1–October 20, 2025, the six‑month retrieval limit imposed by the DSA API.
+The study covers June 1–October 20, 2025, reflecting the six‑month retrieval limit imposed by the DSA API.
 Cross‑country comparisons across EU member states assess whether Germany’s removal volumes reflect market size or institutional factors consistent with systematic suppression.
 A disproportionate German share of EU‑wide removals supports H1.

 Stage 2 evaluates removal success rates using complaint‑level data from the Lumen Database @lumen_lumen_2025, which hosts Google’s transparency reports on defamation‑based takedown requests.
 Each record identifies targeted review URLs, enabling verification of whether the content remains accessible.
 The sample includes complaints filed October 1–20, 2025, verified on October 31 (≥10‑day lag) within Lumen’s API rate limits.
 A 1% Bernoulli random sample supports testing whether success rates exceed 50%, the benchmark at which businesses can reliably expect compliance (H2).